 These risks include:

 If you feel you may change your mind after taking mifepristone, do not take it.
 There is no evidence that a medication abortion can be successfully “reversed” once started.
+We encourage you to take the time you need to decide whether abortion is right for you.

 We are making changes and updates to our schedule to better assist patients.
 Please call the office at (618) 451-5722 during regular business hours to schedule an appointment.
 Patients are seen by appointment only.
 Please no walk-ins.
 We are sorry for the inconvenience.